sassoftware/ci360-extensions/code/ci360-udm-db-loader/README.md

 So before you deploy this tool make sure you have
 1.	https://github.com/sassoftware/ci360-download-client-sas deployed
-2.	access details for a the supported target database that allow to create tables and load data.
+2.	access details for a supported target database that allows to create tables and load data.
 Foresee a separate schema for the UDM tables and optionally a second schema for temporary tables that get created and dropped during the load process.

-> **WARNING:** Downloaded SAS datasets are deleted after each succesful upload to prevents unnecessary reloading.
+> **WARNING:** Downloaded SAS datasets are deleted after each successful upload to prevent unnecessary reloading.
 The download tool will recreate tables as required.

 > **TIP:** This tool should NOT run at the same time as the download tool.
 Schedule it to run after downloading.